Quick Ratio Formula (Table of Contents)

 - Quick ratio =0.47

-The comparative study of a quick ratio for FY 16 & 17 suggests that the quick ratio of Reliance industries declined from 0.47 to 0.44.
-This indicates that the short-term liquidity position of Reliance industries is bad, and hence it cannot pay off its current liabilities with the quick assets.
+The comparative study of a quick ratio for FY 16 & 17 suggests that the quick ratio of Reliance Industries declined from 0.47 to 0.44.
+This indicates that the short-term liquidity position of Reliance Industries is bad, and hence it cannot pay off its current liabilities with the quick assets.
 It also makes sense to look at the contribution weightage of each asset in the overall quick assets.

 Explanation

 - A quick ratio of 1 or more is considered to be good.
 It means that the short-term liquidity position of the company is good.
-A quick ratio of 1 indicates that for every $1 of current liabilities, the company has $1 In quick assets to pay it off.
-Similarly, a quick ratio of 2 indicates the company has $2 in current assets, for every $1 it owes.
+A quick ratio of 1 indicates that for every $1 of current liabilities, the company has $1 In quick assets to pay off.
+Similarly, a quick ratio of 2 indicates the company has $2 in current assets for every $1 it owes.

-Use of Quick ratio
+Use of Quick Ratio

 Significance and Use of Quick Ratio Formula